FMG793/1.0.16.05_20-Cypress-Mods-And-Deobfuscated-Code/README.md

 # Alpha 1.0.16.05_20 (Cypress) Deobfuscated

+## New version of decompilation is available as files marked with the "NEW_" tag.

 ext1605_20_client_**DE**obfuscated.jar - deobfuscated, compiled source code. (**Can not** run in launcher, **can not** be decompiled by RetroMCP)

 ext1605_20_client_**RE**obfuscated.jar - source code compiled and reobfuscated with [RetroMCP](https://github.com/MCPHackers/RetroMCP-Java).
 (No sounddata, freerun and ZM worlds) (**Runable** in launcher, **can be** decompiled by RetroMCP)